daimpi/SocNetABM/README.md

 #### confidence-cutoff

 * type: integer
-* example: 10000
+* example: 0.9999

-A hidden variable: the confidence that the least confident scientist has to reach before the run is terminated.
+The global-confidence `g-confidence` must be higher than this value for the run to be terminated.

 #### converged-ticks